 Right now, around one million Canadians feel that filing for bankruptcy might be their best option.
 While bankruptcy may seem like a fresh start, you may end up losing more than you bargained for.
 And it can take years to recover from bankruptcy and get back on your feet.
 While you want to be free of your debt, you also don’t want to lose everything.

 Now may be the perfect time to consider restructuring your debt.
 If you have multiple sources of debt, like credit cards, mortgages, car loans, and personal loans, making all these payments every month can be a growing source of anxiety.
 Wouldn’t it be easier to make fewer payments, improve your cash flow, and ultimately reduce your debt?
-Chances are, if you find yourself in financial trouble, you’re considering sacrificing savings like your child’s education fund or your own retirement fund.
+It could be that if you find yourself in financial trouble, you could be considering sacrificing savings like your child’s education fund or your own retirement fund.
 But you don’t have to put your future finances on the line just to take care of a crisis now.
-Instead of letting your debt cripple you for years to come, restructuring is a great option.
+Instead of letting your debt cripple you for years to come, restructuring might be a great option.

-In the past few months, the world has suddenly become a very different place and everyone is feeling the impact of this crisis.
-If you’ve lost your main source of income due to COVID-19 and are worried about how you’ll pay back what you owe, don’t turn to deferrals or bankruptcy and delay the inevitable.
-Relying on deferral programs shouldn’t be a long term solution, but turning straight to bankruptcy may not be a smart choice either.
+In the past few months, the world has suddenly become a very different place, and everyone is feeling the impact of this crisis.
+If you’ve lost your main source of income and are worried about how you’ll pay back what you owe, don’t just turn to deferrals or bankruptcy and delay the inevitable.
+Relying on deferral programs shouldn’t be a long-term solution, but turning straight to bankruptcy may not be a smart choice either.
 Instead, it’s important to review all your options to deal with your debt.